Do minor interactions trigger star formation in galaxy pairs?: ACKNOWLEDGEMENT

 \section{ACKNOWLEDGEMENT}

+We sincerely thank an anonymous reviewer for the insightful comments and suggestions that helped us to improve the draft.
 The authors thank the SDSS team for making the data publicly available.
 BP would like to acknowledge financial support from the SERB, DST, Government of India through the project CRG/2019/001110.
 BP would also like to acknowledge IUCAA, Pune for providing support through associateship programme.
 SS acknowledges IISER Tirupati for support through a postdoctoral fellowship.

 Funding for the SDSS and SDSS-II has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, the U.S. Department of Energy, the National Aeronautics and Space Administration, the Japanese Monbukagakusho, the Max Planck Society, and the Higher Education Funding Council for England.
 The SDSS website is http://www.sdss.org/.